 By being proactive and making health-promoting choices you can stop and in some cases even reverse the damaging effects of stress on your health.

-Unresolved.
-Chronic or ongoing stress can lead to health issues.
+Constant or ongoing stress can lead to health issues.

 Deep breathing is a quick way to switch on the Relaxation Response and helps to calm us down.

 Carpe Diem (make the most of the present time)

 Here are some steps you can do -- right now.

 Schedule in stress relieving activities to your daily routine.